INTRODUCTION

 SIGNS AND SYMPTOMS OF VITAMIN D DEFICIENCY

-If you suspect a deficiency, consult your doctor for a blood test to measure your vitamin D levels.
+If you recognise these signs, speak with your doctor about a blood test to check your vitamin D levels and take steps to restore your balance.

 THE ROLE OF VITAMIN D IN REDUCING INFLAMMATION